-Habitat for Humanity of Greater Portland is a non-profit organization that builds communities of new energy efficient homes, with affordable financing.
-We recently completed a 13-home community in Freeport, Maine.
+Habitat for Humanity of Greater Portland is a non-profit organization that helps build communities of new energy-efficient homes, with affordable financing.
+We are currently working on a 3-home community in Freeport, Maine.
 Once that project is complete, we will move on to an 8-home community in South Portland ME.
 The homes are sold with affordable monthly payments for Habitat families by means of subsidized financing.
 In addition, families volunteer 275 hours of sweat-equity to help build their own home, as well as the homes of other Habitat families.

 Habitat candidates and home buyers must understand and be committed to:

 - Buying an affordable home with fewer options for its features and location

 All families go through an extensive screening process that determines eligibility based on three basic criteria:

 - Need of decent, stable and affordable housing

 - Willing to collaborate to build their home

 - Demonstrate the ability to pay by meeting our financial requirements